A Comprehensive Guide to Knowing When and How to Replace Your Plumbing and What You Need to Know

 FAQ Section

-How much will it cost to replace the plumbing?
+How much does it cost to replace plumbing?

 How long does it take to repair plumbing?

-Do I need to change my plumbing if I have a leak?
+Do I need to replace my plumbing if I have a leak?

 Can I replace my plumbing on my own?

-What type of pipes do I need to use for my plumbing replacement?
+What type of pipes should I use to replace my plumbing?